 Abi has been working as the fundraising assistant for the Institute for Cancer Vaccines and Immunotherapy since 2011.
 After working in the banking sector then taking a break to have children, this role has been worthwhile and rewarding.
 As well as being involved in organising the bi-annual Immunotherapy symposiums and dealing with the office duties, Abi loves being in regular contact with our dedicated supporters.

 Lucy was Appeal Director at St George's Hospital where a successful fundraising appeal raised funds for cancer vaccine research.

-This early research showed such promise that she was delighted to be asked to help with founding the CVI as an independent charity.
-She works as Secretary to the Trustees, co-ordinates the Peer Review process for research projects and monitors projects funded by the CVI at other centres.
+This early research showed such promise that she was delighted to be asked to help with founding the ICVI as an independent charity.
+She works as Secretary to the Trustees, co-ordinates the Peer Review process for research projects and monitors projects funded by the ICVI at other centres.

 Marie Dimond, Fundraising Manager